Close-up of a Duravit sink

 Removing and preventing mold in the bathroom

-Unfortunately, it is often a familiar but by no means pleasant sight: mold in the bathroom.
-This stubborn fungal infestation can only be removed with the right treatment—in some cases, professional help may even be required.
-In the following article, you will learn whether an infestation is dangerous, which home remedies are suitable for combating mold in the bathroom, and how you can prevent mold growth or at least make it more difficult.
+Unfortunately, it’s a familiar—though by no means pleasant—sight: mold in the bathroom.
+This stubborn fungal growth can only be removed with the right treatment—and in some cases, you may even need to call in professionals.
+In the following article, you’ll learn whether mold is dangerous, which home remedies are effective for removing mold in the bathroom, and how you can prevent mold growth or at least make it more difficult for it to form.

 Is mold in the bathroom dangerous?

-Are common types of mold such as red or black mold in the bathroom dangerous?
+Are common types of mold, such as red or black mold, in the bathroom dangerous?
 At least in the medium term, mold infestation can have a negative impact on health.
-It can particularly promote or exacerbate respiratory diseases and allergies.
-Therefore, people who already suffer from these diseases, the elderly, people with weakened immune systems, and children should not be exposed to mold for long periods of time.
-However, even healthy adults are advised to take swift action.
+In particular, it can trigger or exacerbate respiratory diseases and allergies.
+For this reason, people who already suffer from these conditions, the elderly, those with weakened immune systems, and children should not be exposed to mold for long periods of time.
+However, even for healthy adults, it is advisable to take action quickly.
 It makes no difference whether the mold in the bathroom is black or red.
-All other types should also be removed as quickly as possible.
+Any other types should also be removed as soon as possible.

 Removing mold in the bathroom yourself: How it works

-Of course, you can always hire professionals to deal with mold in the bathroom.
-However, smaller areas can also be tackled yourself using household products or special cleaners.
-As a rule of thumb, areas up to a total size of 0.5 m² can be dealt with on your own.
-Larger areas should definitely be removed by professionals.
-If you decide to remove mold stains in the bathroom yourself, please note the following:
+Of course, you can always hire a professional to deal with mold in the bathroom.
+However, smaller areas can also be tackled on your own using household products or special cleaners.
+As a general rule, areas up to a total of 0.5 m² can be handled on your own.
+Larger infestations should definitely be removed by a professional.
+When removing mold stains in the bathroom on your own, keep the following in mind:

 Proper protective clothing

-To avoid coming into contact with the fungal spores, adequate protective clothing should be worn during cleaning.
-Gloves, a respirator mask, and safety goggles are recommended.
+To avoid coming into contact with fungal spores, you should wear adequate protective clothing when cleaning.
+Gloves, a respirator, and safety goggles are recommended.

 Freestanding Duravit Cape Cod bathtub in front of an open window